wardoflores/Python-Projects/README.md

 Repository for Python Projects.

 # Usage
 Add the project module's directories to the pyproj.bat file.
+Also add a crdntl module for logging in Selenium scripts.

 # List of Projects